 Investing time in building relationships, networking, and attending venture-capital conferences is likely to pay rich dividends in the future.
-VCs are not keen on cold calls; they prefer to invest in people they’re familiar with.
+VCs are not keen on cold calls (so they say); they prefer to invest in people they’re familiar with.
 References from fellow entrepreneurs, industry experts, and other investors are the most effective means.
 On that note, here’s another truism: “your network is your net worth.”

 Timing your exact moment of need is nearly impossible.
 Your business idea is a baby you have nurtured from the start, and sometimes you have a gut feeling that this is the moment.
 And intuition works!
-Identifying your burn rate (the rate at which you’re spending cash) also enables you zero in on the right fund raising moment.
+Identifying your burn rate (the rate at which you’re spending cash) also enables you to zero in on the right fundraising moment.